microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/calendargroup_post_calendars.md

 # Create Calendar

-Use this API to create a new Calendar in a calendar group.
+Use this API to create a new calendar in a calendar group.
 ### Prerequisites
 One of the following **scopes** is required to execute this API: _Calendars.ReadWrite_
 ### HTTP request